pramodsinghlodhi/NowFiber24/src/README.md

     # Genkit API Key (Client-side)
     # Get your key from Google AI Studio.
+    # This key is used for any AI features that run in the user's browser.
     GEMINI_API_KEY=your_google_ai_studio_api_key

-    # Path to your Firebase service account key for the Admin SDK.
-    # This is used for all server-side operations.
-    # The Admin SDK and Genkit will automatically find and use this variable.
-    # MAKE SURE THIS FILE EXISTS.
-    GOOGLE_APPLICATION_CREDENTIALS=./serviceAccountKey.json
     ```

 4.  **Run the development server:**